beyond-decentralized/AIRport/schemas/travel-document-checkpoint/README.md

 *   Type

 Core entity schema:
-    User, Client, Terminal, Database entities and their joins to Type.
+    UserAccount, Client, Terminal, Database entities and their joins to Type.

 Geographical partitioning entities.
 These are to geographically narrow down repositories.
 Users can also self-identify with a region.